DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-05-mapping-our-assumptions.md

 - Schools will share school placement data with us
 - If we mandate that schools submit data, we will not have to collect any from providers to fill any gaps
 - There are penalties for not providing the data if the service is mandatory
-- Financial incentive is enough for schools to want to share their mentor data
+- A financial incentive is enough for schools to want to share their mentor data
 - The most significant risk is that our service is not comprehensive enough to get sufficient uptake from schools and providers
-- Inferred assumption: it is okay if we do not get data from all schools
+- We can launch a service without a complete set of data

 ### 3. Financial incentives